Aljgutier/aljgutier.github.io/posts/Financial Markets/20201231-MarketCycleML.md

 The Market Cycle model's ultimate measure of value is the ability to generate superior returns, in this case relative to the S&P 500 index.
 The *fmbacktest()* receives an input dataframe with daily close prices and a trade signal.
 In this case we shift the *p_1* or *p_1_s* and the variables become *p* and *p_s*.
 The *fmbacktest()* function receives as input the name of the "strategy" variable, which in our case is either *p* or *p_s*.
 If the strategy variable = 1, then the strategy investment receives a price change equal to the day's market performance.
 The *fmbacktest()* function returns a summary dataframe with yearly results and a detailed dataframe with daily results.
 Each dataframe contains the S&P 500 returns and the strategy return achieved by applying the buy-sell signal  *p* or *p_s*.

-In the code block below, we provide as input the dfxyp dataframe and indicate the name of the price variable, trade signal, *p*, and backtest start and end dates from 2020-1-1 to 2020-11-4.
+In the code block below, we provide as input the dfxyp dataframe (dataframe with x dependent variables, y dependent variable y, and prediction results) and indicate the name of the price variable, trade signal, *p*, and backtest start and end dates from 2020-1-1 to 2020-11-4.
 The results are listed below the code block.
-The S&P 500 index at the beginning of the period is $3230.78.
-At the end of the period, the S&P 500 experiences the COVID Bear and then recovers, ending at $3,443.78.
-Meanwhile, trading with the trade signal *p* achieves an ending value of $4,912.49.
+The S&P 500 index at the beginning of the period is \$3230.78.
+At the end of the period, the S&P 500 experiences the COVID Bear and then recovers, ending at \$3,443.78.
+Meanwhile, trading with the trade signal *p* achieves an ending value of \$4,912.49.
 Thus, trading with ML prediction signal results in a 52% increase over the period versus a 6.58% return for the S&P 500 index.

 ```python
 price_variable='Close'